 Entropy is a fundamental concept that applies to all nature, including human activity.
 There are various ways to describe the concept of entropy:

 The last statement is the one of most importance in trying to achieve sustainable development.
 In a development context the "system" should be defined in the usual way as the part designed and built by humans and include the environment to which it is unavoidably open.
 To have low-entropy (sustainable) development it is necessary to redefine the "system" to be designed and built to include as much of the environment as possible.
+The ultimate environment for humans on Earth is the Sun.
+If humans are not to harm the Earth's environment, they must design their society to use the entropy increase of the Sun, not the entropy increase of the Earth's environment.

 Keeping the entropy low for the defined system is not the only consideration in sustainable development.
 A very low entropy state is one of identical molecules in a matrix equally spaced apart; not a viable development situation.
 In addition to low entropy one also needs a certain degree of complexity or diversity.
 (See Signs of Life: How Complexity Pervades Biology.)
 One only has to look at nature to see low entropy and complexity work together.
 (See Biomimicry.)
 What is needed is low entropy and high complexity.
 (A complete mixing of many types of molecules would be high entropy and high complexity.)
 However, high complexity is more difficult to manage both initially and finally for different reasons (see below).
 The lesson from biology is that highly complex systems manage themselves; when one small subsystem fails, other subsystems take up the slack.